 I was driving in Iraq Al Amir.
 I approached a mill, a sight I have not seen much in Jordan.

-The man working at the mill asked me who I was and why I was holding a camera.
-I told him that I am only a curious man wanting to learn about Jordan.
+With welcoming tone.
 He tells me to close my eyes.
 I close my eyes.

 He extends his hand into one sack of wheat, and then grabs from another.